Conflux-Chain/conflux-documentation/docs/general/conflux-basics/contracts.md

 > If the constructor contains parameters, `data` should be a combination of `bytecode` and the ABI encoding of the `constructor`.

-We will use `js-conflux-sdk` to demostrate:
+We will use `js-conflux-sdk` to demonstrate on Core Space:

 ```javascript
 const { Conflux } = require("js-conflux-sdk");